Clinics & Additional Services

 Chronic Obstructive Pulmonary Disease (COPD)

 The clinic is aimed at patients with COPD.
 Patients are reviewed annually to ensure their condition is well controlled and that they are using the most appropriate medication and inhalers.
 We are able to provide advice regarding COPD and regarding correct inhaler technique.
 Attendance at the clinic can help reduce the likelihood of exacerbations of COPD.
-The nurse is available every Tuesday, Wednesday, Thursday and Friday.
+The nurse is available by appointment only.

 The practice offers a range of family planning services.
 You can choose to discuss your contraception requirements with any of the female doctors at the surgery.
 The practice can provide the contraceptive implant – implanon, intrauterine devices/systems (the coil) including Mirena and depo contraceptive injections where appropriate.
 We are also able to provide advice to those thinking of starting a family, including prescribing folic acid (ideally 3 months before trying to conceive) and smoking cessation advice.
 For those who feel that their family is complete, we are happy to discuss male and female sterilisation options and arrange appropriate referrals where needed.